 (1) If a provision of this Division is contravened, the co-operative concerned and any other person involved in the contravention commits an offence.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) It is a defence to a prosecution for an offence under subsection (1) if it is proved that the contravention was due to the failure of a person, other than the defendant, who is a director of the co-operative or a trustee for debenture holders of the co-operative, to supply for the purposes of the explanatory statement particulars of the person’s interests.

+[Section 351 amended by No. 7 of 2016 s.
+200.]

 Division 3 — Facilitating reconstructions and mergers

 352. Provisions for facilitating reconstructions and mergers